tomnguyen295/CoffinDanceMania/README.md

 # CoffinDanceMania
-Made a game using p5.js library
+Made a game using p5.js library.
 Not meant to be responsive, only works on desktop